-- 1. All new 3/16"
+- 1. All new 3/16

 - 2. Old spouts and drops

-- 3. All new spouts drops and lateral lines 5/16"
+- 3. All new spouts drops and lateral lines 5/16

-- 4. All new 3/16" with one inline check valve at the vacuum end
+- 4. All new 3/16 with one inline ck valve at the vacuum end

-- 5. Bleach on spout and drop 30 minutes
+- 5. Bleach on spout and drop 30 min

-- 6. All new /16" with check in the middle and vacuum end
+- 6. All new 3/16 with ck in the middle and vacuum end

 - 7. Peroxide drop and spout

-- 8. /16" Second year nothing changed
+- 8. 3/16 2nd year nothing changed

-- 9. /16" Second year with new check valve spout
+- 9. 3/16 2nd year with new check valve spout

-- 10. /16" All new with check valve spouts
+- 10. 3/16 all new with ck valve spouts

-- 11. Fall tap /16" all new
+- 11. Fall tap 3/16 all new

 Sap production data is collected daily when sap is running throughout the sap season.

-All the treatments were on vacuum mainlines that were operated between 22 and 24" of Hg (but when temperatures would fall below freezing, all the lines would drop to 0 vacuum due to freezing sap in the mainlines.)
+All the treatments were on vacuum mainlines that were operated between 22 and 24" of Hg but when temperatures would fall below freezing all the lines would drop to 0 vacuum due to freezing sap in the mainlines.

 Test results show several important outcomes.
-First, is that the poorest yielding system was the second year of using 3/16" tubing.
-An earlier study showed that when trees drop below freezing temperatures, sap will be pulled back into the tap hole due to vacuum pressures developing in the tree with 3/16" tubing, the sap can be pulled back as much as 12 feet, allowing significant microbe contamination to get into the tap hole and block future yield.
-It is important to note here that in this set of tests, there was no significant elevation increase from the mainline to the end of the 3/16" lateral.
-The lines were not developing significant natural vacuum due to sap weight in the lines.
-Earlier tests with 3/16" lateral lines with 30 to 40 feet of elevation drop developed 15 to 26" of Hg at the spout, which did not show any vacuum reduction during the whole season.
-Tis makes it unlikely that sap was being pulled back into the taphole by the natural vacuum in the tree during periods of freezing.
+First is that the poorest yielding system was the second year of using 3/16" tubing.

+An earlier study showed that when trees drop below freezing temperatures, sap will be pulled back into the tap hole due to vacuum pressures developing in the tree and with 3/16" tubing the sap can be pulled back as much as 12 feet allowing significant microbe contamination to get into the tap hole and block future yield.
+It is important to note here that in this set of tests there was no significant elevation increase from the mainline to the end of the 3/16" lateral so the lines were not developing significant natural vacuum due to sap weight in the lines.
+Earlier tests with 3/16" lateral lines with 30 to 40 feet of elevation drop developed 15 to 26" of Hg at the spout which did not show any vacuum reduction during the whole season making it unlikely that sap was being pulled back into the taphole by the natural vacuum in the tree during periods of freezing.

 Methods of stopping or sanitizing this contaminated sap before it can contaminate the tap hole will be a significant part of future tests with 3/16" tubing where there is no elevation induced natural vacuum advantage.
 The second poorest yield was with old spouts and drops in 5/16" tubing.
 This is typically true with new spouts and drops yielding 58% or 14.8 more gallons of sap per tap.
 Sanitizing spouts and drops with bleach with a contact time of 30 minutes was essentially the same yield as new spouts and drops.

-New /16" tubing with or without check valves was essentially the same as new /16" tubing and spouts with the exception of where a diaphragm style check value was inserted into the tubing between every other spout in the lateral line.
+New 3/16" tubing with or without check valves was essentially the same as new 5/16" tubing and spouts with the exception of where a diaphragm style check value was inserted into the tubing between every other spout in the lateral line.
 The diaphragm check valves seem to hinder sap flow when there was more than one.
 Once again sanitizing with peroxide was less successful than treating with bleach.